bhamrick/precision_system/basic.md

 -   2♠️!/3♥️!
 Weak jump shift: Less than constructive values with the suit bid.
 -   3♣️!
 Weak jump shift: Less than constructive values and long clubs.
 -   3♦️!
-Weak jump shift: Less than constructive values and long clubs.
+Weak jump shift: Less than constructive values and long diamonds.
 -   3♥️!/3♠️!
 Preemptive raise.
 Less than invitational with 4+ card support.
 -   4♥️!/4♠️!
 To play, no slam interest.